Scope 3 Emissions Definition

 Within CPG, Scope 3 emissions typically account for 95% of the company's overall footprint, of which the supply chain emissions account for around 80%.
 Therefore, tackling Scope 3 supply chain emissions by collaborating with suppliers is one of the main ways a business can reduce its negative environmental impact.

 Nestlé's total GHG emissions by scope illustrate the significance of Scope 3 emissions for consumer packaged goods (CPG) businesses.

 Scope 1, 2 and 3 emissions diagram

-GHGP have produced one of the most widely used diagrams to illustrate the different emission scopes.
+GHGP have produced one of the most widely used diagrams to illustrate the different emission and their scopes.
 Importantly it highlights that Scope 3 extends both "upstream" within the supply chain and "downstream" to the reporting organisation's customers.